ThirstyAffiliates has traditionally been an affiliate marketing tool and, no, we’re not about to change that.

 It can be just a regular old page on your site.

-What makes it a money page is that you can attribute that page to giving you commissions.
+What makes a page a money page is that you can attribute commissions to that page.

 Why Do You Need To Internally Link To Your Money Pages?